The only rule for filling out your March Madness bracket this year: Don't take it for granted

 In addition to eyeing potential 5-12 upsets and trying to figure out which sleeper to put in the Elite Eight, fans also have to consider more existential questions about college basketball’s future.
 How will realignment affect the makeup of Division I?
 How much will football-related decisions affect basketball?
 How long will the NCAA Tournament stay at 68 teams, and if it changes, what will that mean for the Cinderellas of March?

 For now, this event looks pretty much the way it has for a generation.
-Don’t take it for granted as you fill out your brackets!
+Don’t take it for granted as you fill out your brackets — and if you need some tips, here you go.
+A Final Four with UConn, Houston, Gonzaga and Michigan State?
+Let us explain:

 EAST REGION